epsilonbsp/bhop_server/readme.md

 ### Build command
 Currently this build system is very simple.
 It just copies files and runs build command.
 This may not be ideal, but it works and is enough for now at least.

-Build command merges contents of `core` and `plugins` folders into `cstrike` game server root folder.
+Build command merges contents of `core` and `plugins` directories into `cstrike` game server root directory.

 Then it runs `compile.exe` in `cstrike/addons/sourcemod/scripting` directory which compiles all plugins into `compiled` directory.

 Finally it merges contents of `cstrike/addons/sourcemod/scripting/compiled` directory into `cstrike/addons/sourcemod/plugins` directory.

-Core folder has `configs` and `scripting` directories which are copied from SourceMod.
+Core directory has `configs` and `scripting` directories which are copied from SourceMod.

-Plugins folder has all the plugins.
+Plugins directory has all the plugins.

 So if you want to make any changes to `core` or `plugins` then you will have to run `.\build.bat build` command so it merges and compiles stuff into actual server that is located in `build/game`.
 You can also just compile it once, take the server and use it for your purposes without this setup.